brimdata/zed/docs/data-model/zjson.md

 ## 2. The Format

 The format for representing Zed in JSON is called ZJSON.
-Converting ZSON/ZNG/ZST to ZJSON and back results in a complete and accurate restoration of the original Zed data.
+Converting ZSON, ZNG, or ZST to ZJSON and back results in a complete and accurate restoration of the original Zed data.

-The ZJSON data model follows that of the underlying Zed model by embedding type information in the stream: type definitions declare arbitrarily complex and nested data types and values are encoded in accordance with the type.
-Types are interned using references to previously defined types so that a ZJSON decoder can easily construct a data structure where each unique type is stored exactly once.

-A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value:
+A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value and has the form:
 ```
 {
   "type": <type>,